EuroPython/website/data/pages-content/faq.md

 ## **Q. Is there a Financial Aid Programme for EuroPython 2023?**
 A. Yes, our [Financial Aid Programme](/finaid) for in-person participation is open for application until 21 May.
 If you need help to attend the conference, you are most welcome to apply.

+## **Q. Do you provide childcare?**
+A: **Free Childcare** is available at the conference for those who need it.
+Please make sure to register a ticket for yourself and select how many children will require childcare at checkout.

+## **Q. Could you provide a visa support letter for my visa application?**
+A. Yes.
+We have a dedicated [Visa Information Page](/visa) with details on how to obtain the support letter.
+Please refer to the Ministry of Foreign Affairs of Czech Republic for information, including the application process for an [ Schengen visa for the purpose of “business” when attending a conference](https://www.mzv.cz/jnp/en/information_for_aliens/short_stay_visa/conference.html).

 ## **Q. When can sponsors start signing up?**

 A: We are open for sponsorship signup now.
 You can find all the details of the 2023 sponsorship packages and options on our [sponsorship page](/sponsor), as well as the demographics of previous years.